 PharmOut’s cannabis consultants can assist you with licensing applications, medicinal marijuana processing and regulatory requirements for GMP / EU GMP (PIC/S).
 Our pharmaceutical facility design architects, cleanroom validation, testing and processing engineers are experts in assisting cultivators and medicinal cannabis manufacturers with environmentally-minded designs for efficiency and GMP compliance.
-Contact PharmOut with your enquiry or view the top 10 medicinal cannabis blogs and 2020 cannabis conferences.
+Contact PharmOut with your enquiry or view the top 10 medicinal cannabis blogs.

 To understand the impact of workflow on GMP, you’ll need to first understand the basics of GMP

-PharmOut’s Learning and Development Director, Maria Mylonas, the world’s best GMP trainer according to hundreds of GMP training reviews, was invited to be a Guest Speaker at combined Schimadzu/Scitek Medicinal Cannabis Seminar series held in August.
+PharmOut’s Learning and Development Director, Maria Mylonas, the world’s best GMP trainer according to hundreds of GMP training reviews, was invited to be a Guest Speaker at the combined Schimadzu/Scitek Medicinal Cannabis Seminar series held in August 2019 around Australia.

 Cultivation and processing for medicinal cannabis | The importance of workflow